-The Group assumes that the credit risk on a financial asset has increased significantly if it is more than 360 days past due.
+The Group assumes that the credit risk on a financial asset has increased significantly if the aging days exceed 360 days.

-The Group considers a financial asset to be in default when the financial asset is more than 540 days past due or the borrower is unlikely to pay its credit obligations to the Group in full.
+The Group considers a financial asset to be in default when the financial asset is aged over 540 days or the borrower is unlikely to pay its credit obligations to the Group in full.